Len42/Synth/modules/Buff-Mult/README.md

 ### Features
 - Two 1:3 channels - each copies an input signal to three outputs.
 - Input of channel 1 is normalled to channel 2, so it can be used as a 1:6 multiple.
+- Outputs are buffered so that they don't affect each other, unlike a passive mult.

 ### Notes
 PCB layouts are provided in KiCad and gerber formats.
 A PCB layout for a drilled front panel (with no labels) is also included.